 Surfactant replacement with artificial surfactant.
 This is most effective if started in the first six hours of birth.
 Surfactant replacement has been shown to reduce the severity of RDS.
 Surfactant is given as prophylactic (preventive) treatment for some babies at very high risk for RDS.
 For others it is used as a "rescue" method.
-The drug comes as a powder to be mixed with sterile water and then is given through the ET tube (breathing tube).
-Surfactant is usually given in several doses.
+Surfactant is a liquid that is given through the ET tube (breathing tube).
+Several doses are typically given.

 Medications (to help sedate and ease pain in babies during treatment)